 Ready to go?

 The original Burger King is located at 1508 Charleston Avenue, Mattoon, Illinois.
-Check the website for operating hours and the full menu.

 Thank you for reading Midwest Wanderer.
 Don’t miss a post.
 Enter your e-mail address to the right and click Subscribe to be notified whenever I publish another post.
 Subscription is FREE.
 After subscribing, be sure to click the link when you get the e-mail asking you to confirm.– Connie